stolostron/application-samples/secret-management/README.md

 How do I define secrets in my ACM hub cluster and securly distribute them to my managed clusters?

 ## Solution
 Red Hat ACM Namespace channel has a special secret feature.
-This takes a secret from the Namespace you define for the channel and delivers it as a secret to the managed endpoints matching the placement rule.
+This takes a secret from the namespace you define for the channel and delivers it as a secret to the managed-clusters matching the placement rule.

 ## The pieces
 ### app.yaml